4 days - 3 nights

 1. How difficult is the Inca Jungle Trek 4 Days?

-2. What is the highest altitude on the Inca Jungle Trail?
+2. What is the highest point of height on the tour?

-7. What should we pack for the trek?
+7. What do we bring on the hike?

 8. When is the best time to do the Inca Jungle Trek?